Last Updated @ 22:50 (CET) on 28/05/2020

 Are Bars & Restaurants in Poland open?
 Shops?

 Bars, casinos and other places of entertainment have been closed since March 15.
-Restaurants and cafés were also closed, however they are allowed to provide takeaway and food delivery services.
+Restaurants and cafés were also closed, however they were allowed to provide takeaway and food delivery services.

 Read our list of the Best Restaurants in Kraków offering Delivery & Takeaway during Coronavirus.
 Many restaurants and local businesses are also playing their part to combat COVID-19 by participating in charitable causes and initiatives; learn about Four Polish Gastro Initiatives Worth Supporting here.

 Shopping Malls were also closed on March 15th, with the exception of any supermarkets and pharmacies inside them, which are now operating with limited hours.
-Other shops remain open for now, but you are best off doing your shopping online.
+As part of phase II of easing restrictions, shops were allowed to re-open on Monday 04 May.

 Click here for a list of Online Grocery Shops around Poland.